docker-training/fundamentals-final-win/README.md

 # Tools needed:

-Visual Studio 2017 .NET Framework support.
+This is a .NET Framework web application, you need Visual Studio 2017 and a Windows OS to be able to build and run this application.